Second home focus: France

 The taxation of rental profit depends on how a property is rented out, whether it is being offered for rent by a business or an individual, and whether it is let furnished or unfurnished.

 The taxation of rental profit depends on how a property is rented out, whether it is being offered for rent by a business or an individual, and whether it is let furnished or unfurnished.
-When letting furnished property, the majority of people will use the so-called micro-BIC regime: a standard tax rate of 20% is applied to 50% of the income (higher for registered furnished tourist accommodation or guest rooms), plus social security charges at a rate of 17.2% (7.5% for European residents).
+When letting furnished property, the majority of people will use the so-called micro-BIC regime: a minimum tax rate of 20% (and up to 45%) is applied to 50% of the income (higher for registered furnished tourist accommodation or guest rooms), plus social security charges at a rate of 17.2% (7.5% for European residents).

 Capital gains rules on the sale of property are complicated.
 Says Ms Bastien: “Purchasers in France must decide whether to buy in their own name or through a company.
 The taxation levied on the sale of the property will depend on the type of company involved.
 Individual owners of property in France can sell it completely free of tax after 30 years of ownership.